MaksPikul/Personal_Project/README.md

 socials will be a sidenav on the right, <br>
 home will contain the schedule,  <br>, been working on this for a month and 9 days, i want to wrap up the table, so there will be less features, <br>
-reason for this is because i want to start learning messaging and real time data editing, not just work on CRUD operations in the table <br>
+reason for this is because i want to start learning something else related to analytics or more backend, not just work on CRUD operations in the table <br>
-i need to calm my abmitions, cause i want to make something big in so little time, <br>
-When Table is closer to finishing, or finished, ill take a video of everything so far and paste it here
+I feel like im not learning anything new anymore, and im just repeating the motions, which i dont mind,<br> but for my personal development and eduction, im going to need to move on and look into learning something new, to build upon what ive learnt so far <br>